Communications

 A.A.S.
 Degree (G)

-The Communications program provides essential background for students preparing for careers in the print or broadcasting media.
-Students learn to write news articles for print and broadcast.
-They learn to operate industry standard equipment and software.
-Instruction is also given in copy writing and in selling advertisements for different types of media.
-The program emphasizes hands-on experience with students participating in the student-produced website "The Wire" and serving an internship prior to graduation.
+The Communications program provides essential background for students preparing for careers in digital communications as content creators.
+Students learn to write news articles for print and broadcast, operate industry standard equipment, use software relevant to the industry, and prepare advertising for different types of media.
+The program emphasizes hands-on experiences through interactive coursework and internship opportunities.

 Program Graduate Competencies